rudderlabs/rudderstack-docs/warehouse-actions/google-bigquery.md

 Follow these steps below to grant the necessary permissions for Warehouse Actions.
 For BigQuery, use the **BigQuery Console**.

-### Creating the role and adding required permissions to it
+### Creating the role and adding required permissions

 * Go to [**https://console.cloud.google.com/iam-admin/roles**](https://console.cloud.google.com/iam-admin/roles) and click on **CREATE ROLE**.